Map Source: Kwamikagami - Wikimedia

 By African standards, the Swahili are economic prosperous.
 But like the church in Laodicea that was economically rich but spiritually needy, the Swahili are in great need of the only savior.

 Pray for the Lord to give Swahili people the humility to come as beggars to the only one who can save them from sin and spiritual death.
-Pray for the Lord to send his children as long-term ambassadors to the Swahili people in Uganda.
-Pray for a Disciple Making Movement among the Swahili people in East Africa.
+Pray for the Lord to send his children as long-term ambassadors to the coastal Swahili people in Kenya.
+Pray for a Disciple Making Movement among the Swahili people that will spread to every country in eastern and southern Africa.